ingkebil/development/perl/installation/installation.md

 ```

 ### Cpanm
 Is a lightweigth CPAN client, which facilitates installing CPAN perl modules.
-It is a good idea to install it together with Perlbrew to always make them available across all your perl installations.
+It is a good idea to install it together with Perlbrew to always make them available across each your perlbrew perl installations i.e the CPANM library will change with the perlbrew switch command.
+You can even have multiple CPANM libraries for each perl version.
+Installing CPANM with perlbrew is done by this command:
 ```Bash
 $ perlbrew install-cpanm
 ```